Many license law questions will be answered at DFPR’s website.

 Would an email address, such as "mls@JoeSmith.com" be unethical, based on the new Code of Ethics case interpretation?

-There is no definitive answer here, according to NAR.
-Article 12 does not specifically reference email addresses, however it does mandate a "true picture" in all representations.
-Cases such as these would obviously be decided by a hearing panel, should a complaint me filed.
+There is no definitive answer here, according to NAR as arrticle 12 does not specifically reference email addresses, however it does mandate a "true picture" in all representations.
+It would probably be a good idea NOT to use it.

 My company name is "Realty Connections".
 Is putting "www.RealtyConnections.com" in an ad sufficient to cover me for showing the company name in said ad?